Knitting Multistability: Conclusion

-\textbf{Experimental Section} All knit samples were fabricated on a Kniterate knitting machine using knitout, a Python frontend, and Kniterate backend \cite{mccann2016compiler,KnitoutFrontendPy,KniterateBackend}.
-The details of the materials and fabrication methods are summarized in Supplementary Information sections 1 and 2.
+\textbf{Methods} All knit samples were fabricated on either a Kniterate knitting machine or a Shima Seiki SWG N2 061 using knitout, a Python frontend, and Kniterate backend \cite{mccann2016compiler,KnitoutFrontendPy,KniterateBackend}.
+The details of the materials and fabrication methods are further summarized in Supplementary Information sections 1 and 2.
 The experimental procedure of the tensile testing of textile samples are in Supplementary Information section 3.
+The details of the Finite Element simulations are in the GitHub repository For reference, all relevant codes are available in the accompanying GitHub repository (\href{https://github.com/bertoldi-collab/multistableknits_FE}{link}).
 Finally, additional data showing repeated experiments and additional knit patterns are shown in Supplementary Information section 4.

-\textbf{Acknowledgements} Research was supported by the NSF grants DMR-1922321 and W911NF-22-1-0219.
-The authors gratefully acknowledge support from the National Science Foundation through the Harvard MRSEC (DMR-2011754) and the ARO MURI program (W911NF-22-1-0219).
+\textbf{Acknowledgements} Research was supported by the NSF grant DMR-2011754 and ARO MURI program W911NF-22-1-0219.
+Equipment was supported by ONR DURIP Award N00014-19-1-2220.
 K.B. also acknowledges support from the Simons Collaboration on Extreme Wave Phenomena Based on Symmetries.
 V.S. also acknowledges salary support from NSF grant DMR-2138020 for the MPS-Ascend program.
 The authors would like to thank the Carnegie Mellon Textiles Lab and Prof. Jim McCann for discussions and resources relating to machine knitting.
-We also thank Dr. Anne Meeussen, Helen E. Read, Prof. Ahmad Rafsanjani, Prof. Perrin E. Schiebel, Diana Wagner, and Benjamin G. Thorne for insightful conversations and feedback.
+They also thank Dr. Anne Meeussen, Helen E. Read, Prof. Ahmad Rafsanjani, and Prof. Antonio E. Forte for insightful conversations and feedback.